The Wateringwell is a Christian faith-based inspirational platform to connect, motivate, encourage and empower divorced women and single mothers.

 - Spiritual and Lifestyle courses

 Our Personal Wells

-Of course, there are also the ‘bad wells’, which are areas of our lives that have become dry, tainted or poisoned and not good for our well being.
+Of course, there are also the ‘bad wells’, which are areas of our lives that have become dry, tainted, or poisoned and not good for our well-being.
 They present in various forms and may even masquerade as something good, but at the end of the day leave us depleted and stressed out.
 It is important that we are mindful of where and what we are drawing from.